Back to Work

 Evidence

-participants completed setup flow due to brand trust but was unclear about what the feature would do.
+11/18 participants completed setup flow due to brand trust but were unclear about what the feature would do.

 PARTICIPANT P1, Desktop